Hélio dos Anjos: Coaching career

 Sacked by Goiás on 6 May 2018, Hélio dos Anjos spent more than a year unemployed before returning to Paysandu on 31 May 2019.
 He left the club on 15 September 2020, after having altercations with the club's board.

 On 18 November 2020, Hélio dos Anjos returned to Náutico, and led the club to their best-ever start in the 2021 Série B, with the club being in the leadership for 14 rounds.
 On 18 August 2021, he resigned, but returned to the club on 23 September.

 Sacked by Timbu on 11 February 2022, Hélio dos Anjos became head coach of fellow second division side Ponte Preta twelve days later.
 He led the club to the 2023 Paulista Série A2 title, but left on a mutual agreement on 18 April of that year, ten days after winning the competition.

 Hélio dos Anjos returned to Paysandu on 28 June 2023, and led the club to a promotion in the year's Série C. On 6 September 2024, he was dismissed, and took over fellow second division side CRB 14 days later.

 On 29 November 2024, after rejecting a wage cut offered by the club, Hélio dos Anjos was dismissed by CRB.
 On 16 April of the following year, he returned to Náutico for his fifth spell as head coach.

+On 10 November 2025, after achieving promotion with Timbu to the second division, Hélio dos Anjos renewed his contract with the club until 2027, now with being head coach of the side in a shared command with his son Guilherme.
+Both were sacked on 23 September 2026, despite winning three of the last six matches.